quminzhi/Algorithm/Algorithm/DynamicProgramming/README.md

  * 2. f[j] only relies on f[j], or f[j - w[i]] if w[i] > j, meaning possible elements
  * before j.
  *
- * Observations above ensures that we can use rolloing array to solve the problem.
+ * Observations above ensures that we can use rolling array to solve the problem.
  *
  * @param weights
  * @param values